🧭 Introduction: Why You Need an SEO Glossary

 Robots.txt

-A small file that tells search engines which pages or sections of your site they can and can’t crawl.
+A file that tells search engines which pages or sections of your website they are allowed (or not allowed) to crawl.

 🧪 S